JetBrains/teamcity-documentation/topics/pull-requests.md

 \* Or _merge requests_ in case of GitLab and JetBrains Space.

-> If your build configuration targets a repository where non-trusted users can push commits or create pull (merge) requests, do not configure [VCS triggers](configuring-vcs-triggers.md) and/or [Pull Requests build features](pull-requests.md) that automatically run builds with these changes.
-Instead, start new builds manually after you inspect and verify incoming changes.
-Otherwise, TeamCity can execute malicious code introduced in these changes (for example, handle a [service message](service-messages.md) sent from the source code or apply altered [project settings](storing-project-settings-in-version-control.md) from modified `.teamcity` folder files).
+> If your build configuration targets a repository where non-trusted users can push commits or create pull (merge) requests, TeamCity can execute malicious code introduced in these changes.
+For example, handle a harmful [service message](service-messages.md) sent from the source code or apply altered [project settings](storing-project-settings-in-version-control.md) from modified `.teamcity` folder files.
+>
+> To prevent this from happening, do not configure [VCS triggers](configuring-vcs-triggers.md) and/or [Pull Requests build features](pull-requests.md) that automatically run builds with these changes.
+Instead, either start new builds manually after you inspect and verify incoming changes, or set up [](untrusted-builds.md) to require additional review for external pull requests.
 >
 > See this section for more information about potential damage caused by users who can modify repository code: [](security-notes.md#manage-permissions).
 >